DavidCalebChaparroOrozco/replit100daysofcode/README.md

   * Whoops.
 You made an accidental infinite loop...and nightmare.
 Introducing..."while True"...to make it stop.
 * Day 17 - Let's Cheat Continue
   * Learn the `continue` command.
 An ideal component of building games AND build your first game that keeps score!
+* Day 18 - Guess the Number
+	 * Build a 'Guess the Number' game where the user has to read your mind and guess the number you are thinking...